Chang, M.-C. Frank

 - 1997 Distinguished Alumnus Award from the National Chiao-Tung University

-- 1993 Leonardo da Vinci Award from Rockwell International
+- 1993 Leonardo da Vinci Award, Rockwell International

 - M.C.F.
 Chang, Current Trends in Heterojunction Bipolar Transistors, World Scientific, NJ, 1996